nikkisingh111333/jPUBG/README.md

 Simple API wrapper written in Java 8 for retriving statistics from http://pubgtracker.com API.
 You need valid pubgtracker.com API KEY in order to use my API wrapper.
 You can get one here: https://pubgtracker.com/site-api.

-First version of the wrapper supports fetching data by SteamID or in-game nickname.
-Because pubgtracker.com currently does not support fetching data by mode or region, I'll add JSON parser in next version of the wrapper and it will filter data by specified mode and region.

 ## Usage

 To get the library file compiled with Java 1.8.0_131 please go to [releases](https://github.com/Lukaszpg/jPUBG/releases) and download latest available version.
 Add it to your project classpath, then get the jPUBG API wrapper object from the factory with your api key and start fetching data!